Latest Cornwall News

 Owner goes loco for long-lost locomotive nameplate

-Romantic hotels in Cornwall with a loved one often offers a destination for reminiscing, but a different kind of Cornwall accommodation had been storing a love of a different kind for one local north Cornwall resident.
+Romantic holidays with a loved one often offers a destination for reminiscing, but a different kind of Cornish accommodation had been storing a love of a different kind for one local north Cornwall resident.
 Until now it has been missing the final touch to her restoration project… Dorothea the small steam locomotive was originally stored in a shed after 41 years of working in a Welsh quarry until 1942.

 The trusty work-horse was left and forgotten, until eventually the shed storing her simply collapsed around.
 It was thought that there was no way she’d run again after having parts removed to maintain other similar trains.